hannobraun/playground/2025-08-02_language-design/README.md

 Where relevant, only the variant of a numeric instruction for signed numbers is exposed.

-All memory instructions are exposed, except those that are not usable with 32-bit integers.

 In addition, `drop`, `nop`, and `unreachable` are exposed.

 The name of the intrinsic is, where available, a common symbol (e.g. `+`, `*`,